thespacemanatee/SingHealth-App/docs/restapi/REST API documentation.md

 `unit_no` | The unit number.
 I.e. 02-212 (without hashes).
 `fnb` | Whether the stall is an F&B stall.
 `staffID` | ID of staff who created this account.
-`dateCreated` | Date when the account was created (submitted to database), in ISO date format.
 `tenantDateStart` | Date when tenantship started, without including exact date.
 I.e. MM/YYYY `tenantDateEnd` | The unique identifier for the tenant account.
 I.e. MM/YYYY